UnlockedLabs/UnlockEdv2/workflow.md

 b.
 Clone Your Fork: Clone your forked repository to your local machine.

 c.
-Push Changes: Once your changes are ready, push them to your fork and th
+Push Changes: Once your changes are ready, stage and commit them, ensuring that your commit messages follow the Conventional Commits guidelines.
+Then push your changes to your forked repository.
+Be aware that the git hooks will format any unformatted code and you may need to re-stage and `git commit --amend` any changes it makes.

 d.
 Pull Request: Submit a pull request from your branch in the fork to the main repository.

+e.
+Code Review: At least one other team member will review your code and provide feedback.
+If you see any open Pull Requests on the repository, please take time to add your review to those as well.
+Review with kind but thorough, constructive feedback but if you find something you don't understand or a possible mistake, it might be more kind to message the coworker on Slack instead.

 e.
 Code Review and Merge: After code review, your changes will be merged into the main repository.